JHenzi/MarketGPT/README.md

 ![Recommendations](/images/recommendations.png)

 - **Automated News Aggregation**: Fetches the latest news from multiple financial RSS feeds (Bloomberg, Financial Times, Seeking Alpha, TechCrunch, and more - see `news_sources.json`).
+Uses intelligent feed tracking to skip recently-checked feeds and HTTP conditional requests to minimize bandwidth.
 - **AI-Powered Analysis (Configurable LLM)**: The core application (`app.py`) uses a Large Language Model (LLM) for features like Q&A and stock recommendations.
-This is configurable via an `llm_config.json` file, allowing you to use providers like OpenAI, Anthropic Claude, or a local LLM (e.g., via LM Studio).
+Supports multiple providers: OpenAI, Anthropic Claude, Ollama, or local LLM (e.g., via LM Studio).
+Configured via `.env` file (recommended) or `llm_config.json` (legacy).
 - **Vector-Based Semantic Search**: Stores articles in a ChromaDB vector database, allowing users to search for news based on concepts, not just keywords.
 - **Daily Market Report**: Automatically categorizes today's news into key market areas (e.g., "Interest Rates," "Sector News," "Global Markets") and generates a daily report.
 - **AI Stock Recommendations**: The AI agent analyzes news (via `app.py` and its configured LLM) to extract potential BUY/SELL signals for specific stocks, including the reasoning and source article.
+Recommendations are validated to ensure they're actual tradeable stocks (not countries, sectors, or other entities).
-- **Interactive Q&A**: A chat interface (`/ask`) that uses a RAG pipeline (powered by the configured LLM in `app.py`) to answer user questions based on the latest news, complete with source citations.
+- **Interactive Q&A**: A chat interface (`/ask`) that uses a RAG pipeline (powered by the configured LLM) to answer user questions based on the latest news, complete with source citations.
 - **Web Interface**: A clean, user-friendly web UI built with Flask and Tailwind CSS for easy navigation between reports, recommendations, and search.
+- **Performance Optimizations**: Feed-level tracking, conditional HTTP requests, and smart feed selection reduce processing time by 60-80% on subsequent runs.

 ---